uibk-dps-teaching/ps_cpp_2020/exercises/README.md

 ## Task 17

-Take your vector from Task 14 and implement componentwise addition via `operator+` on your vector.
+Take your vector from Task 14 and implement component-wise addition via `operator+` on your vector.
 Support implicit type conversions: `MyVector<int>{} + MyVector<double>{}` yields a `MyVector<double>`.

 **Hint:** Look into `decltype` and `std::declval`.